-Oxford Gene Technology (OGT), The Molecular Genetics Company, has entered into a deal with Baylor Miraca Genetics Laboratories (BMGL), licensing the use of OGT’s proprietary single nucleotide polymorphism (SNP) array probe technology.
+Oxford, UK – 11 November 2015.
+OGT, The Molecular Genetics Company, has entered into a deal with Baylor Miraca Genetics Laboratories (BMGL), licensing the use of OGT’s proprietary single nucleotide polymorphism (SNP) array probe technology.
 This novel technology overcomes the limitations of restriction enzyme-based SNP probe approaches previously employed at BMGL for loss of heterozygosity (LOH) detection, allowing accurate array-based analysis of low-input DNA samples.

 Based in Texas (US), BMGL provides the highest-quality genomic services across the US and to over 16 countries worldwide, and as part of this objective, utilise aCGH arrays containing both copy number variation (CNV) and SNP probes to identify a broad range of genetic syndromes.
 For BMGL, OGT’s intensity-based SNP probe technology provides a superior alternative to restriction enzyme-based approaches, which are unable to accurately analyse small amounts of DNA.
 The probes designed by OGT target each SNP allele, with the intensity ratio following hybridisation allowing reliable detection of LOH.
 To ensure robust and high-resolution LOH analysis, each probe set has undergone extensive optimisation and validation.

 Vice President of Operations at BMGL, Mr. Sean Kim, commented: “We are dedicated to the rapid delivery of the most accurate genetic analyses.
 Through the application of OGT’s technology, we are now able to provide reliable array-based analysis of both copy number variation and loss of heterozygosity for challenging samples.
 We are now also looking to other areas of genetic analysis, expanding the use of this technology toward our complete portfolio.”